rocky-jaiswal/my_blogs/source/2012-09-22-rails_on_only_jvm.html.markdown

       gem 'simplecov'
     end

-We are using the master branch for 'activerecord-jdbchsqldb-adapter' as we are using the latest version of HSQLDB server (all AR tests pass for HSQLDB on master with JRuby so we should be safe).
+Main thing to note here is that we are using the master branch for 'activerecord-jdbchsqldb-adapter' as we are using the latest version of HSQLDB server (all AR tests pass for HSQLDB on master with JRuby so we should be safe).

 Finally here is our database.yml -